jorgemunozl/transformer_archi/research/Development.md

 Section [Number] introduce **Psi Former** a transformer based architecture built upon **Fermi Net**.
 Section [Number] talk about the Methodology which is going to be used to implement this work.
 # Theoretical Framework

-The concepts presented in this section provide the physical and mathematical background for our specific problem.
+The concepts presented in this section provideS the physical and mathematical background for our specific problem, introduces the physics of the wave function like also the necessary deep learning concepts.
 ## The physics law behind the solution

+All the physics and methods related necessary.
 ### The Schrodinger Equation

 The Schrodinger equation was presented in a series of publications made it by Erwin Schrodinger in the year 1926.
 There we search the complex function $\psi$ called **wave function**, for a non relativistic spinless single particle this function depends on the position of the particle $\mathbf{\vec{r}}$ and time $t$ $(\psi(\mathbf{\vec{r}},t))$, the quantity $\lvert \psi (\mathbf{r},t)\rvert^{2}$ is the **probability density** to find the particle near $\mathbf{r}$ at time $t$.